conchyliculture/webwatchr/README.md

 ## Test your new thing

-Just do `ruby sites/mysite.rb`.
+Just do `ruby sites-available/mysite.rb`.
 It will run, and display what it would send by mail, without updating the state.

+If everything looks right, `cd sites-enabled; ln -s ../sites-available/mysite.rb .`

 ## I need to do more complex stuff!